googlegenomics/gcp-variant-transforms/docs/bigquery_to_vcf.md

 # BigQuery to VCF

-The BigQuery to VCF pipeline is used for loading BigQuery table to one VCF.
-This pipeline reads the variants from BigQuery table, groups a collection of variants within a contiguous region of the genome, sorts them, and then writes to one VCF shard.
-At the end, it consolidates VCF header and VCF shards into one.
+The BigQuery to VCF pipeline is used for loading a BigQuery table to one VCF file.
+You may also customize the pipeline to load a subset of samples and/or genomic regions.

 ## Running BQ to VCF